Casela World of Adventures

 Casela World of Adventures information

 If you simply pay the admission fee, you'll be free to wander the grounds, where you'll see tortoises, a huge range of exotic birds and a few primate species in cages.
-And make sure you pass by the Mirador restaurant which has fabulous sweeping views of the coastal plain.
-If you pay an extra Rs 100, you'll be taken in a safari vehicle where you get out and look at lions, tigers and cheetahs from viewpoints overlooking large, grassy enclosures.
-If you pay an extra Rs 250, you board another safari vehicle to drive through a much larger area roamed by lions, zebra etc.
+And make sure you pass by the Mirador restaurant, which has fabulous sweeping views of the coastal plain.
+Also included in the price is a trip in a safari vehicle, during which you get out and look at lions, cheetahs and hyenas from viewpoints overlooking large, grassy enclosures, and another driving through a much larger area roamed by zebras, ostriches etc.

-The park is famous for offering 15-minute 'interactions' (Rs 500) with the big cats, which means you're actually in the enclosure with them armed with nothing more than a large stick, and the hour-long 'walking with lions' experience (Rs 3000).
+The park is famous for offering 15-minute 'interactions' (Rs 750) with the big cats, which means you're actually in the enclosure with them armed with nothing more than a large stick, and the hour-long 'walking with lions' experience (Rs 3750).
 We don't recommend either of these two options.
 These are wild animals, despite having been bred in captivity.
-Incidents in which visitors have been mauled by big cats in similar places in Africa aren't common but they do occur and participants are asked to sign an indemnity form before they draw near to the animals.
+Incidents in which visitors have been mauled by big cats in similar places in Africa aren't common, but they do occur; participants here are asked to sign an indemnity form before they draw near to the animals.
+Questions have also been raised by animal rights groups about the quality of life for big cats in such establishments, as well as about the animals' future when they are too old to take part in activities.